-Patient participation is a unique partnership between patients, their GPs and their practice which is essential to, and results, in high quality and responsive care.
+Patient participation is a unique partnership between patients, local NHS services and local Commissioners which is essential to, and results, in high quality and responsive care.

-Patient Participation Groups (PPGs) work in partnership with their practices to:
+Patient Participation Groups (PPGs) work in partnership with their individual GP practices to:

 - help patients to take more responsibility for their health,